ScooterDelta/sfml-tank-game/README.md

 - Textures for objects in game.

 - Game ends when one tank hits the other with a missile.
+(Score system)

 Still needed: (Minor Features)